evolvingstuff/vdw2/content/posts/fecal-transplants-many-studies.md

 │   ├── TextNode
 │   │   full_match: `we report this week`
 │   │   inner_content: `we report this week`├── TextNode
 │   full_match: `, its time in the Sun is likely to be short-lived.
 Crucially, stool is impossible to standardise, and its contents challenging to determine.
 Its long-term safety profile is also largely unknown.
-This makes FMT hard to regulate consistently.%%%At present\n`
+This makes FMT hard to regulate consistently.`
 │   inner_content: `, its time in the Sun is likely to be short-lived.
 Crucially, stool is impossible to standardise, and its contents challenging to determine.
 Its long-term safety profile is also largely unknown.
-This makes FMT hard to regulate consistently.%%%At present\n`├── ListItemNode
+This makes FMT hard to regulate consistently.`├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: `At present\n`
+│   inner_content: `At present\n`├── ListItemNode
 │   full_match: `*Americans and Canadians regard it as an investigational drug with limited uses, while ` │   inner_content: `Americans and Canadians regard it as an investigational drug with limited uses, while ` │   depth: `1`